serodriguez68/designing-ml-systems-summary/02-project-objectives-requirements-and-framing.md

 ### Maintainability

 - People from many different backgrounds work in a single ML System (ML engineers, devOPs engineers, SMEs) etc. It is important to structure the workflow in a way that every group can work with the tools they are comfortable with as opposed to one group forcing a set of tools for everybody.
-- Code should be documented, data and artifacts should be versioned.
+- Code should be documented, data and artefacts should be versioned.
 - More on this topic in the "Team Structure section in Chapter 11".

 ### Adaptability